Marlborough High School

-Marlborough High School is popular in sports and its students excel in rugby, cricket, football, netball, basketball, tennis, volleyball, and athletics.
+Marlborough High School is well-known for sports and its students excel in rugby, cricket, football, netball, basketball, tennis, volleyball, and athletics.

-The school however, produced great sportsmen such as Hugh Hofisi who played both rugby and Basketball for the national team, Ephraim Masora, young Leeroy Mavunga who was recently signed to Caps United - Jnrs, Wishes Chiganan'ana, Panashe Dzapasi, Thandanani Mabhena and Petros Mudzengerere.
-Francis Mandiwanzira is also worth mentioning who excelled in soccer.
-Simbarashe Chikona who is a founder of Fitness Edge and a renowned fitness trainer in the United Arab Emirates, Gary Thompson who is a renowned golfer and top media personality, Addison Chiware who is one of Zimbabwe's finest basketball players and coach as well as Gerald Chipumha who was an outstanding rugby player and official with the Zimbabwe Rugby Union (ZRU) are also some of the top sportsmen produced by Marlborough High School.
+The school produced many sportsmen such as Hugh Hofisi, who played both rugby and basketball for the national team, Ephraim Masora, Leeroy Mavunga, who was recently signed to Caps United Jnrs, Wishes Chiganan'ana, Panashe Dzapasi, Thandanani Mabhena and Petros Mudzengerere, Francis Mandiwanzira, Simbarashe Chikona, who is the founder of Fitness Edge and a fitness trainer in the United Arab Emirates, Gary Thompson, who is a golfer and media personality, Addison Chiware, a basketball player and coach, as well as Gerald Chipumha, who was a rugby player and official with the Zimbabwe Rugby Union (ZRU) are also some of the sportsmen produced by Marlborough High School.

-Also worth mentioning are some personalities that have contributed in other spheres at national level such as Bernard Manyenyeni who is the former Mayor of Harare, Godfrey Tafadzwa Mugabe who is former Headboy of Marlborough High School and a key strategist for national security in the Government of Zimbabwe's investment efforts, Hurst Muchineripi who is the CEO and founder of Hurst Logistics (Pvt) Ltd, a company instrumental in assisting Government when the country was under siege as well as Matilda Mkomera who is a top banker in Zimbabwe.
+Also worth mentioning are some personalities that have contributed to other spheres at the national level, such as Bernard Manyenyeni, who is the former Mayor of Harare, Godfrey Tafadzwa Mugabe who is a former Headboy of Marlborough High School and a key strategist for national security in the Government of Zimbabwe's investment efforts, Hurst Muchineripi, who is the CEO and founder of Hurst Logistics (Pvt) Ltd, a company instrumental in assisting the Government when the country was under siege, as well as Matilda Mkomera, who is a top banker in Zimbabwe.

-The school authorities are however, on record of turning down efforts by Old Marlburians (the alumni) to assist the school back to its former glory.
-Allegations for this are centred on the administration's fear of being exposed for some underhand and corrupt dealings by some individuals in the management of the school.
-It has also been reported in some spheres that the Senior Mistress, who has been there for over 3 decades, has become a lone voice in trying to uphold the school's former standards even without Government support.
+The school authorities are, however, on record as turning down efforts by Old Marlburians (the alumni) to assist the school in returning to its former glory.
+Allegations suggest that this is centred on the administration's fear of being exposed for certain underhand and corrupt dealings by some individuals in the management of the school.
+It has also been reported in some spheres that the Senior Mistress, who has been there for over 3 decades, has become a lone voice in trying to uphold the school's former standards, even without government support.

-The current state of the school is far below that of its former days and allowing personalities like the Senior Mistress to work with the alumni, the school may hope to see its former glory days.
+The current state of the school is far below that of its former days, and by allowing personalities like the Senior Mistress to work with the alumni, the school may hope to see its former glory return.